N3M3515069/Python_Problems/README.md

-Uploading some of the problems which I have faced on codewars, codeforces and what I got to learn from them.
+Uploading some of the problems which I have faced on codewars, codeforces and what I got to learn from them

 My codewars profile : https://www.codewars.com/users/Caped%20Baldy